 Assigned Fund Balance - Assigned fund balance includes amounts that are constrained by the Corporation's intent to be used for specific purposes, but are neither restricted nor committed.
 In the general fund, assigned amounts represent intended uses established by policies of the Board of Directors.
-The Board of Directors have by resolution authorized the Treasurer to assign fund balance.
-The Board of Directors may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's appropriated budget.
+The Board of Directors has by resolution authorized the Treasurer to assign fund balance.